Tracy Motorcycle Accident Attorney

 In addition to present wages, you may be able to pursue future wages.
 This usually applies when your injuries are so severe that you cannot return to work for an extended period or are permanently disabled.
 Calculating future earnings can get quite complex, especially if you will need to project out years or decades of earnings.
 Your Tracy motorcycle accident attorney can retain the services of an economist to help determine future earning potential.Compensation For Your Pain and Suffering

 The pain and suffering you endure from the accident are more intangible and less concrete than your medical expenses and lost wages.
 They include waking up in the middle of the night with a pounding headache or low back pain.
 They include missing your child's baseball game or tennis match because you had to visit the physical therapist.
 They include being unable to help your spouse care for the house or make dinner.
 An excellent way to express these damages to a judge or jury is by keeping a daily journal describing the inconvenience and troublesome aspects of managing daily activities with a serious bodily injury.Understanding Comparative Negligence

 The liability of both you and the defendant is also a great determiner of the measure of compensation you can reasonably receive through this type of claim.
 If the defendant is not fully liable and you contributed to causing the collision, you can still obtain financial compensation, but it may be reduced.

 This is because California adheres to the theory of comparative negligence to determine the amount of compensation that may be awarded in a Tracy personal injury claim, including a motorcycle accident claim.

 You need to file your motorcycle accident injury case within two years of the accident.
-This is because of the statute of limitations period that has been established under California law.
-If you do not file your lawsuit within the two-year period, there is a very good chance your lawsuit will get thrown out of court.
+This is because of the statute of limitations period established under California law.
+If you do not file your lawsuit within two years, there is a good chance your lawsuit will get thrown out of court.